 This course focuses on the development of critical thinking, reading and writing skills through experience with literature, including fiction, poetry, plays, and criticism.
+Representative works from the major genres will help students develop close reading and analytical writing skills, and promotes appreciation and critical understanding of the cultural, historical, and aesthetic qualities of literature.
 (A, CSU-GE, UC, I) (C-ID ENGL 120)